Countingup/docker-openjdk/README.md

 ## Changelog

+ - 2024-11-08 -- Rebuild to update base image for security vulns (curl)
  - 2024-10-21 -- Rebuild to update base image for security vulns (openssl)
  - 2024-10-02 -- Rebuild to update base image for security vulns (curl)
  - 2024-09-09 -- Rebuild to update base image for security vulns (expat)